Thick Soergel calculus in type A: Background

-\begin{proof} Using the classification theorem of indecomposables in $\mmB$ (see \cite{Will} Theorem 5.4.2) we know there is one indecomposable for each coset of $W_J$ in $W$.
+\begin{proof} Using the classification theorem of indecomposable singular Soergel bimodules (see \cite[Theorem 5.4.2]{WillSingular}) we know there is one indecomposable for each coset of $W_J$ in $W$.
 Let $s_{\ii}$ be a reduced expression for the minimal element $w$ of that coset, and consider the restriction of $B_{\ii}$.
-Using the support filtration (see \cite{Will}), it is clear that this module has the indecomposable corresponding to that coset appearing as a summand with multiplicity 1.
-(Thanks to Williamson for this proof.) \end{proof}
+Using the support filtration (see \cite{WillSingular}), it is clear that this restriction has the indecomposable corresponding to that coset appearing as a summand with multiplicity 1.
+(Thanks to Williamson for this quick proof.)